nolim1t/nolim1t.github.io/_drafts/enter-the-matrix.md

 ... and you're done!
 You should be able to connect to your flashy matrix instance and join chats.

+Oh and you might want to also do a ```/etc/init.d/nginx configtest``` before restarting it to make sure you don't mess things up too badly.

 ## Next steps

 The default configuration seems to omit public registrations, but I think I'll keep the instance private.
 Public requires more admining and care.